How to Choose the Right Frame for Your Wall Color

 Ah, two of the biggest steps for making your place finally feel like home: painting the walls and putting up art.
 While we can’t help you paint your walls, we can make getting your art framed and up on the walls an easy (and even enjoyable!) process.

-To make sure you love the finished look, here are five expert tips for how to ensure your frames complement your interior color palette.
+To make sure you love the finished look, here are six expert tips for how to ensure your frames complement your interior color palette.

 Tip #1: Check your undertones.